physion/ovation-docs/source/create_project.rst

 Create a Project
 ****************

+Once you've :ref:`installed <doc-installation>` Ovation, you're ready to start organizing your data.
+Ovation organizes data in a fashion familiar to scientists including projects, experiments, and measurements.
+The best way to get started is to create a project.

 .. _sec-login:

 Log in
 ======

-Once you've :ref:`installed <doc-installation>` Ovation, you're ready to start organizing your data.
-Ovation organizes data in a fashion familiar to scientists - projects, experiments, measurements, etc.  The best way to get started is to create a project.

 .. raw:: html